MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 #### Xbox, HoloLens, and XAML limitations

-This version of WebView 2 will only work on PC-class devices, offering the full range of capability found in the WinUI 3 variant.
-Xbox, HoloLens, and XAML Island support requires additional work, and these devices and scenarios may be considered at a future point in time.
+This version of WebView 2 will only work on PC-class devices, offering the full range of capability found in the WinUI 3 variant.<!--todo: reword--> Xbox, HoloLens, and XAML Island support requires additional work, and these devices and scenarios may be considered at a future point in time.